 Family members of wrongful death victims are ill-equipped to handle the new responsibilities that arise as a result of their loved one’s untimely death.
 The Anaheim wrongful death attorneys of Bisnar Chase understand that funeral preparations, costs accrued in hopes of reviving, and paralyzing grief can be too much to handle.

-Our Anaheim injury lawyers have 39 years of experience assisting victims similar to yourself, and know how to give you an experience designed to help cushion the blow at a time when you need it most.
+Our personal injury lawyers have been representing clients for over 40 years and know how to give you what you need to help cushion the blow at a time when you need it most.

-Our expert legal advice and passionate commitment to obtaining justice has created a winning formula that has recovered over $300 million for our clients and has contributed to a new standard of excellence for wrongful death attorneys across the nation in addition to winning the seal of approval for all of Orange County as one of the best law firm in the area.
+Our expert legal advice and passionate commitment to obtaining justice have created a winning formula that has recovered over $700 million for our clients and has contributed to a new standard of excellence for wrongful death attorneys across the nation in addition to winning the seal of approval for all of Orange County as one of the best law firms in the area.

-The family member must present the court with two documents which is the "full value of the life" of the dead and a "survival" claim.
+The family member must present the court with two documents which are the “full value of the life” of the dead and a “survival” claim.

 It is important to take note that each process or procedure for a wrongful death claim varies from state to state.

-Legal cases of unjust death are complex and have a strong attention to detail.
-It is of the utmost importance that you seek the council of a trained and experienced attorney who specializes in these types of cases.
-If your loved one "is survived by" you, you have the legal right to press charges to receive compensation for the following:
+Legal cases of unjust death are complex and have strong attention to detail.
+It is of the utmost importance that you seek the counsel of a trained and experienced attorney who specializes in these types of cases.
+If your loved one is survived by you, you have the legal right to press charges to receive compensation for the following:

-Acts on negligence, such as a neighbor/caretaker failed to notify a family member of imminent danger constitutes as wrongful death.
+An act of negligence, such as a neighbor/caretaker failing to notify a family member of imminent danger, constitutes wrongful death.
 Other examples of wrongful death cases include: